ps396996/Effective-JAVA-Summary/README.md

 Cons: It is far easier to evolve an abstract class than an interface.
 Once an interface is released and widely implemented, it is almost impossible to change.
 [Nice Tutorial for Skeletal implementation](https://dzone.com/articles/favour-skeletal-interface-in-java)

+## 21. Design interfaces for posterity

+With Java 8, it's now possible to add new methods in interfaces without breaking old implemetations thanks to default methods.
+Nonetheless, it needs to be done carefully since it can still break old implementations that will fail at runtime.

 ## 19. Use interfaces only to define types
 When a class implements an interface, the interface serves as a _type_ that can be used to refer to instances of the class.